omegaengine/docs/VFS.md

 # Data archives #
 The data archives provide a a way to combine the entire game content (maps, scripts, models, textures, ...) into a few large files.
 This simplifies installation and updating and also reduces the likelihood of users accidentally modifying the content.

-The data archives are normal ZIP archives internally with the file ending `.pk5` instead of `.zip`.
+The data archives are normal ZIP archives, optionally using a file extensions different from `.zip`.
 They should be stored in uncompressed form to speed up loading processes.